Skip to content

 annotations:

-argocd_notifications_secret_name: "my-cluster/global/argocd-slack-webhook"
+argocd_notifications_secret_name: "my-cluster/global/argocd-slack-token"

 spec: